Steven Chu: U.S. Secretary of Energy

-His nomination to be Secretary of Energy was unanimously confirmed by the U.S. Senate on January 20, 2009.
+Chu's nomination to be Secretary of Energy was unanimously confirmed by the U.S. Senate on January 20, 2009.
 On January 21, 2009, Chu was sworn in as Secretary of Energy in the Barack Obama administration.
 Chu is the first person appointed to the U.S. Cabinet after having won a Nobel Prize.
+He is also the second Chinese American to be a member of the U.S. Cabinet, after former Secretary of Commerce Gary Locke.

+In February 2009, Chu visited China where he and China's Minister of Science and Technology Wan Gang announced the US-China Clean Energy Research Center (CERC).

-He is also the second Chinese American to be a member of the U.S. Cabinet, after former Secretary of Commerce Gary Locke.His scientific work continued, however, and he even published a paper on gravitational redshift in Nature in February 2010 and another one he co-authored in July 2010.
+Chu's scientific work continued, however, and he even published a paper on gravitational redshift in Nature in February 2010 and another one he co-authored in July 2010.

 In March 2011 Chu said that regulators at the U.S. Nuclear Regulatory Commission should not delay approving construction licenses for planned U.S. nuclear power plants in the wake of the Fukushima Daiichi nuclear disaster in Japan.

-In August 2011 Chu praised an advisory panel report on curbing the environmental risks of natural-gas development.
+In August 2011, Chu praised an advisory panel report on curbing the environmental risks of natural gas development.
 Chu responded to the panel's report on hydraulic fracturing, the controversial drilling method that is enabling a U.S. gas boom while bringing fears of groundwater contamination.
 The report called for better data collection of air and water data, as well as "rigorous" air pollution standards and mandatory disclosure of the chemicals used in the hydraulic fracturing process.
 Chu said that he would "be working closely with my colleagues in the Administration to review the recommendations and to chart a path for continued development of this vital energy resource in a safe manner".

 Chu faced controversy for a statement he made prior to being appointed, claiming in a September 2008 interview with the Wall Street Journal that "somehow we have to figure out how to boost the price of gasoline to the levels in Europe."
-However, in March 2012 he retracted this comment, saying "since I walked in the door as secretary of Energy I've been doing everything in my powers to do what we can to … reduce those prices" and that he "no longer shares the view [that we need to figure out how to boost gasoline prices in America]".
+However, in March 2012, he retracted this comment, saying "..since I walked in the door as Secretary of Energy I've been doing everything in my powers to do what we can to ... reduce those prices" and that he "no longer shares the view [that we need to figure out how to boost gasoline prices in America]".

 On February 12, 2013, Chu was the designated survivor during the State of the Union address.

 On February 1, 2013, Chu announced his intent to resign.
 In his resignation announcement, he warned of the risks of climate change from continued reliance on fossil fuels, and wrote, "the Stone Age did not end because we ran out of stones; we transitioned to better solutions".
 He resigned on April 22, 2013.